-We have written and talked to a number of town centre groups including Age Concern, Orkney Heritage Society, Orkney Tourism Group, Visit Orkney, members of Scottish Youth Parliament etc. to get their views and thoughts.
+We wrote and talked to a number of town centre groups including Age Concern, Orkney Heritage Society, Orkney Tourism Group, Visit Orkney, members of Scottish Youth Parliament etc. to get their views and thoughts.

-The Kirkwall and St Ola Community Council and Kirkwall BID have been actively involved to shape ideas through looking at what areas should be improved, current issues and setting out the aims for any future improvements.
+The Kirkwall and St Ola Community Council and Kirkwall BID were actively involved in shaping ideas through looking at what areas should be improved, current issues and setting out the aims for any future improvements.

 Areas seen as priorities include:

-After a public consultation and with the help of the Kirkwall BID, Community Council and stakeholders, plans have now been drawn up for these areas and development work is ongoing.
+After a public consultation and with the help of the Kirkwall BID, Community Council and stakeholders, plans were drawn up for these areas and work has now started.